Bac1314/AgoraCustomSourceMultiCam_iOS/README.md

    ```

 ## Usage
-1. Connect an external USB camera to your iPhone.
+1. Connect an external USB camera to your iPad.
-2. Run the project on a physical iPhone device.
+2. Run the project on a physical iPad device.
 3. Enter a channel name and join.
 4. The app will publish streams from:
-- **iPhone internal cameras
+- **iPad internal cameras
+- **iPad external cameras
 - **USB external camera
 5. Use [https://webdemo-na.agora.io/basicLive/index.html][Agora Web demo] to join the same channel as an audience, you should be able to see the streams